Vincent Askew: Retirement

 Upon his release from Portland in 1998, Askew returned to his hometown of Memphis, completed a degree in marketing and did some scouting for Memphis coach John Calipari, which piqued his interest in coaching.

 He confided in George Karl, his long-time mentor from his Sonics days, and was told to go overseas.
 Askew went to Europe, where he coached in an Italian league for three years.

 Askew took the head coaching job at Elliston Baptist Academy in Memphis, but was embattled to leave the job.
 Allegations that he had used ineligible players had landed the school in hot water with the Tennessee Secondary School Athletic Association, potentially costing them a chance to play in the postseason, and Askew's players were not pleased with his abrasive coaching methods.

 In 2004, Askew accepted the head coaching position at Rossville Christian Academy.
 Askew again stirred some controversy by recruiting players, which is a clear Mississippi Private School Association (MPSA) violation, but Askew did lead the RCA Rebels to the Class A State Championship.

 In 2005, he contacted the ABA expansion team Tacoma Navigators' owner Michael Tuckman.
 Askew got a chance to hone his raw coaching skills, while the Navigators, which plays its home games at Mount Tahoma High School, marketed its coach as a former Sonic.

+Askew served as head coach of the Albany Patroons in the CBA during the 2007–08 season and accumulated a 21–27 record.